Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

-\headt{D. Memory Operations.} We categorize operations on memory into two main sections: memory writing and memory reading.
+\headt{Memory Operations.} We categorize operations on memory into two main sections: memory writing and memory reading.

-\headfi{D.1: Memory Writing.} The purpose of memory writing is to store essential information in the memory.
-In SE, the most commonly considered problems include how to process the received information (memory preprocessing) and how to avoid memory overflow (memory overflow).

-\begin{itemize}[leftmargin=*] \item \textit{Memory Preprocessing.} Information stored in memory is usually the raw task execution trajectories~\cite{ChatDev, AgileCoder,CTC}.
+Memory Writing.
+The purpose of memory writing is to store essential information in the memory.
+Information stored in memory is usually the raw task execution trajectories~\cite{ChatDev, AgileCoder,CTC, MACNET, VisionDroid}.
 However, considering that the raw task trajectories might be lengthy, distilling approaches have been proposed to retain a more informative summary in the memory~\cite{XUAT-Copilot, DroidAgent, MetaGPT, MAGIS, shinn2023reflexion, Co-Learning, IterativeExperienceRefinement, EV}.
 For instance, in XUAT-Copilot~\cite{XUAT-Copilot}, dialog and action history are stored in working memory as summarized texts.
-Moreover, Co-Learning~\cite{Co-Learning} proposes a novel distilling approach by first constructing a task execution graph and then extracting shortcuts linking non-adjacent solution nodes, which can serve as solution refinement paths for future tasks.

-\item \textit{Memory Elimination.} The limited memory storage and prompt window size result in finite memory records.
+Moreover, Co-Learning~\cite{Co-Learning} proposes a novel distilling approach by first constructing a task execution graph and then extracting shortcuts linking non-adjacent solution nodes, which can serve as solution refinement paths for future tasks. \junwei{These distilling strategies can generally be handled by adding an additional dialogue turn per round~\cite{DroidAgent, shinn2023reflexion, EV}, which does not introduce significant overhead compared to other multi-turn dialogue processes.
+On the contrary, previous research suggests that by leveraging the more concise information stored in memory, the agent can retrieve key trajectories using a smaller context window, ultimately helping to reduce token consumption~\cite{Co-Learning, MAGIS}.} On the other hand, the limited memory storage and prompt window size result in finite memory records.
 When overflow occurs, some records must be forgotten.
 For example, in Reflexion~\cite{shinn2023reflexion}, the past experiences are stored in a sliding window with a maximum number of 3 to avoid exceeding the prompt window.
 Additionally, low-quality and rarely-used data also consume memory storage space.
 Previous research~\cite{Co-Learning} sets a threshold to filter out experiences with limited information.
-Further, an elimination mechanism based on the usage frequency is introduced to exclude rarely-used experiences\cite{IterativeExperienceRefinement}. \end{itemize}
+Further, an elimination mechanism based on the usage frequency is introduced to exclude rarely-used experiences\cite{IterativeExperienceRefinement}. \junwei{These memory elimination strategies are all implemented through simple logical scripts rather than agents, which do not introduce significant overhead.}

-\headfi{D.2: Memory Reading.} Memory reading aims at obtaining the required task history and experiences from the memory module.
-We elaborate on the memory reading process from two perspectives: the filtering criteria required historical records and reading manners to obtain these records.